-If you have children who are at school, chances are you will be holidaying in the mountains during what are traditionally known as the 'peak ski weeks' - Christmas and New Year, half-term and Easter.
-If your children are younger than this, then you are free to holiday whenever you would like to during the season and you may get the best conditions, lovely quiet pistes and the best prices by avoiding these key weeks.
+If you have children who are at school, chances are you will be holidaying in the mountains during what are traditionally known as the 'peak ski weeks' - Christmas, New Year, half-term and Easter.
+If your children are younger than this, then you are free to holiday whenever you like to during the season and you may get the best conditions, lovely quiet pistes and the best prices by avoiding these key weeks.

 Exact dates vary in the UK but it generally falls mid-February.
 The Independent sector sometimes take two weeks instead of one.
 In France, half term can span the whole month of February, but the middle two weeks still tend to be the busiest.
 Italians do not take a half term break so Italian resorts can be a good option at this time.
 It’s important to remember that holidays vary between different regions in the UK.
 A useful resource for finding dates for different European countries is www.schoolholidayseurope.eu

 Easter is often overlooked for ski holidays, but even when Easter falls later in April, it can be an excellent time for family skiing.
 Aim high, so that you can be sure of decent snow cover, or even head to a resort with a glacier.
 Milder temperatures and longer daylight hours can make for a comfortable family ski experience, and the quieter slopes make it a good time to learn too.
 Here are a few suggestions of high resorts in the Alps: